Norman Osborn: Characterization

 Norman Osborn has consistently been depicted with several unusual weaknesses related to his psychosis and to his personality.
 He suffers from manic depression, has a pronounced narcissistic personality disorder co-morbid with severe anti-social psychopathic traits, and in some depictions, a form of dissociative identity disorder (DID).
 For some of his early appearances, he and the Goblin were separate personalities; his Goblin side disdaining his human weaknesses, while his Norman Osborn persona was primarily motivated by his concern for Harry.
+Later depictions, if they were mentioned, portrayed both alters as equally deplorable villains.
 Although the stress caused by his son's failing health as Norman helped to provoke his transformation back into the Goblin, this supposedly separate and more compassionate side of him never reappeared after he was believed dead.
 Norman is also highly sadistic, showing a complete lack of empathy for the lives of innocent people who stand between him and his objectives.
 These weaknesses have often been referenced in stories featuring him and exploited by his enemies.

 Norman Osborn is shown to be severely manic depressive.
 This has been referenced several times in a myriad of Spider-Man stories.
 When he is not under the direction of a psychiatrist and taking medication, he has dangerous mood swings.
 At the apex of his mania, he is paranoid, delusional, and suffers from visual and auditory hallucinations, including hearing the voice of his Green Goblin persona and seeing its face in the mirror rather than his own.
 Previously, Osborn's arrogance caused him to refuse to submit to psychiatric treatment unless forced to; he viewed mental illness as an imperfection and therefore would not admit that he is mentally ill.
 In later conversations with the Sentry, Osborn revealed that he had come to accept his own mental illness.
 After having rid of his powers after the confrontation with the Superior Spider-Man (Doctor Octopus), Osborn's sanity apparently restored but remains a villain.